Green-Software-Foundation/patterns/docs/catalog/web/keep-request-counts-low.md

 ## Description

 Accessing a web page usually retrieves a HTML file from the web server.
 The HTML may then reference additional resources that the browser has to download.
-The more requests that are made, the more CO2 that is consumed.
-As such, reducing the amount of files needed to display a page in the browser means less energy is consumed.
+More requests means more energy consumed.
+As such, reducing the amount of files needed to display a page in the browser reduces also reduces the environmental impact.

 ## Solution